 How many sketches can you do in a day?

-Each trial is different but on average I can usually finish at least three sketches in a full courtroom day (morning and afternoon).
-Ideally I try to have something for the news cameras at the morning break, at lunch, and again at the afternoon break, although this isn’t always possible.
+Each trial is different but on average I can usually finish between three to five sketches in a full courtroom day (morning and afternoon).
+I try to have something for the news cameras at lunch and again at the end of the day.

 I’ll start each day by talking with the news reporter to find out what he/she needs, and then do my best to create solid drawings that meet as many of the reporter’s requests as possible within the allotted time.

 On the first day I often start with sketches of the key players (prosecution, defense, judge, and/or special “key” witnesses).
 If there’s time I can sometimes also sketch a large wide shot of the courtroom.
 On subsequent days I continue to focus on key witnesses and events as needed.

 Yes, original art can be purchased for you to own.
 Please contact me and I’ll be happy to discuss pricing.